 - For Apple iPad or iPhone, click iSight Pro.

 Most ophthalmology services are based Falkirk Community Hospital where the majority of adult outpatient clinics take place.
 Some children’s clinics are run at Falkirk, Stirling and Clackmannanshire Community Hospitals.

 The adult outpatient department can be contacted on 01324 673855.

 Falkirk Community Hospital

-All adult outpatient clinics are held at the Falkirk Community Hospital.
-Some children’s clinics are run at the Falkirk, Stirling and Clackmannan Community Hospitals
+All adult outpatient clinics are held a Falkirk Community Hospital.
+Some children’s clinics are run at Falkirk, Stirling and Clackmannan Community Hospitals

 - The outpatient department can be contacted on 01324 673855